p1eXu5/Git-Commands/README.md

 | `git commit -m "[commit message]"` | Commit changes |
 | `git rm -r [file-name.txt]` | Remove a file (or folder) |

+To stop tracking a file you need to remove it from the index.
+This can be achieved with this command.
+`git rm --cached <file>`

+If you want to remove a whole folder, you need to remove all files in it recursively.
+`git rm -r --cached <folder>`

 ### Branching & Merging

 | Command | Description |